section-engineering-education/engineering-education/Connect-Basic4Android-BAndroid-development-too- to-MySQL-Database-Using-PHP/index.md

 ### Conclusion

-if the php file is kept in Apache server host and B4A Android application connected via the `URL` there would be communication with server.
+if the php file is kept in Apache server host and B4A Android application connected via the `URL` there would be communication with the server.
 This will then lead to having several actions that can be done via the app depending on what the user wants.
-B4A rapid development has helped in fast application development and this is a good example to achieve faster connection with database and querry without having trouble.
+B4A rapid development has helped in fast application development and this is a good example to achieve faster connection with database and query without having trouble.